Q.1. Name the components of the formed elements in the blood and mention one major function of each of them.

 (d) P-wave and T-wave

-Ans 8: All vertebrates possess a heart– a hollow muscular organ composed of cardiac muscle fibres.
+Ans.
+All vertebrates possess a heart– a hollow muscular organ composed of cardiac muscle fibres.
 The function of the heart is to pump oxygen to all parts of the body.
-The evolution of the heart is based on the separation of oxygenated blood from deoxygenated blood for efficient oxygen transport.
+The heart's evolution is based on the separation of oxygenated blood from deoxygenated blood for efficient oxygen transport.
 In fishes, the heart was like a hollow tube.
 This evolved into the four-chambered heart in mammals.

-Reptiles have incomplete four-chambered hearts, except for crocodiles, alligators, and gharials.
+Reptilian heart: Reptiles have incomplete four-chambered hearts, except for crocodiles, alligators, and gharials.
 They have only one accessory chamber called sinus venosus.
-The reptilian heart also shows mixed blood circulation.
+The reptilian heart also shows mixed-blood circulation.

 Avian and mammalian hearts

-Ans 9: In the human heart, contraction is initiated by a special modified heart muscle known as sinoatrial node.
+Ans.
+In the human heart, contraction is initiated by a specially modified heart muscle known as sinoatrial node.
 It is located in the right atrium.
-The SA node has the inherent power of generating a wave of contraction and controlling the heart beat.
+The SA node has the inherent power of generating a wave of contraction and controlling the heartbeat.
 Hence, it is known as the pacemaker.
-Since the heart beat is initiated by the SA node and the impulse of contraction originates in the heart itself, the human heart is termed myogenic.
+Since the SA node initiates the heartbeat and the impulse of contraction originates in the heart itself, the human heart is termed myogenic.
 The hearts of vertebrates and molluscs are also myogenic.

-The sino-atrial (SA) node is a specialised bundle of neurons located in the upper part of the right atrium of the heart.
+The sino-atrial (SA) node is a specialised bundle of neurons located in the upper part of the heart's right atrium.
 The cardiac impulse originating from the SA node triggers a sequence of electrical events in the heart, thereby controlling the sequence of muscle contraction that pumps blood out of the heart.
 Since the SA node initiates and maintains the rhythmicity of the heart, it is known as the natural pacemaker of the human body.

-Ques 12: Define a cardiac cycle and the cardiac output.
+Q.12.
+Define a cardiac cycle and cardiac output.

-Ans 12: Cardiac cycle is defined as the complete cycle of events in the heart from the beginning of one heart beat to the beginning of the next.
+Ans.
+The cardiac cycle is defined as the complete cycle of events in the heart from the beginning of one heartbeat to the beginning of the next.
 It comprises three stages – atrial systole, ventricular systole, and complete cardiac diastole.

 Cardiac output is defined as the amount of blood pumped out by the ventricles in a minute.